programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Adding Jar Selection

 Next you want to add an event listener, to be able to select a jar and change the information panel.
-As with the WindowResize event listener in Part 1, this listener gets the event (in this case ```click```), and a function (known as an 'event handler') you will define.
+As with the WindowResize event listener in Part 1, this listener gets the event (in this case ```click```), and a function (known as an event handler) you will define.
 Input events pass event information to their handler, some of which is dependent on the type of event.
-The 'click' event passes an object (commonly called 'event') that contains the mouse cursor's coordinates relative to the viewport/window.
+The click event passes an object (commonly called ```event```) that contains the mouse cursor's coordinates relative to the viewport/window.

 To determine what jar in 3D space is being targeted by the user's mouse in 2D space, three.js uses raycasting.
 Whenever you click, the three.js raycaster 'sends' a 'ray' from the camera position to a pointer whose 2D position is calculated from the click event's information.
-The raycaster has an 'intersectObjects' method that returns an array of the 3D objects that the cast ray has hit.
+The raycaster has an ```intersectObjects``` method that returns an array of the 3D objects that the cast ray has hit.
 This array is ordered by distance to the camera so the first in the array (index 0) will be the nearest object.
-You also tell the 'intersectObjects' method what objects can be intersected and here you will specify children of the jars group.
+You also tell the ```intersectObjects``` method what objects can be intersected and here you will specify children of the jars group.
 This is the primary reason you made the group.

 You may also notice that three.js stores coordinates in a 'vector'.
 A THREE.Vector2 is used for 2D coordinates (referred to as x and y) such as the pointer position, and a THREE.Vector3 is used for 3D coordinates (x, y and z).